-From streets, shelters, prisons, and hospitals, each year Joseph's House welcomes approximately 35 men and women, all of whom have AIDS or terminal cancer, to its eight-bed house in Adams Morgan.
-There, they find a compassionate community that provides specialized and end-of-life care.
-Serving the homeless and those with unstable housing, Joseph's House offers each resident physical, emotional, and spiritual nourishment, 24-hour nursing care, medical case management, and addiction recovery support, as well as home-cooked meals and communal activities.
-Most residents are hospice patients who receive constant support and love; staff and volunteers hold vigil for the dying, remaining fully present to them in their final hours.
-Others regain their health and, when they do, Joseph’s House helps them return to independence while continuing to offer support – managing medications and providing transportation and basic necessities, including food, clothing, and shoes.
-In a city with some of the nation’s highest rates of HIV infection, cancer mortality, and homelessness, Joseph's House remains steadfastly committed to providing a home – and community – to those who come through its doors.
+From streets, shelters, prisons, and hospitals, each year Joseph's House welcomes approximately 35 individuals, all of whom have AIDS or terminal cancer, to its eight-bed home in Adams Morgan.
+Serving the homeless and those with unstable housing, it offers physical, emotional, and spiritual nourishment, 24-hour nursing care, medical case management, and addiction recovery support, as well as home-cooked meals and communal activities.
+Staff and volunteers hold vigil for the dying, providing constant love and care in the final hours.
+Other residents regain their health and, when they do, Joseph’s House encourages them toward independence while continuing to help with medication management, transportation, and other basic needs.
+In a city with some of the nation’s highest rates of HIV infection, cancer mortality, and homelessness, Joseph's House offers a home – and community – to those who come through its doors.